 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data through May 2018 from all 13,433 horizontal wells in North Dakota that started production since 2005.
+These interactive presentations contain the latest oil & gas production data from all 14,814 horizontal wells in North Dakota that started production from 2005 onward, through May.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the year in which production started.

 It reveals that the 1,238 wells that began production last year had the best start so far; they recovered on average 105 thousand barrels of oil in the first 6 months on production and they were still producing 570 bo/d at that time.

 The wells that started a year earlier (2017), have now on average reached the 200,000 bbl mark.
 They will likely recover another 100,000 bbl, before their average production rate has dropped to 40 bo/d.

 We are these days in the beautiful city of Denver, at the URTeC.
 If you are in the area, visit us at booth #951 for a chat and a demo!

 Early next week we will have a post on gas production in Pennsylvania, which also released May production data recently, followed by updates on the Permian and the Eagle Ford.
 The latest data from these basins is already available in our subscription services.